 I was diagnosed twenty-three years ago as Bipolar 1 after becoming psychotically manic after ingesting hallucinogens while premenstrual.
 I’ve said this many times, but I want to say it now because I’m about to disown my past.
 Finally and completely.
 And grab my future.

 I became psychotic a number of times and that is because I took hallucinogens a number of times.
-Each time I took them (only if I was premenstrual) I landed in the psych ward.
+When I took them when I was premenstrual I landed in the psych ward.
 I got my period the next day in each case.
-This is drug induced mania.
-This is PMS on steroids and the poor judgment of a young woman excited to explore the world.
+This was drug induced mania.
+This was PMS on steroids and the poor judgment of a young woman excited to explore the world.
 That’s all.
 Bipolar, the mental illness construct in general, didn’t make sense to me then and it really doesn’t make sense to me now.

-What I was then heavily medicated for were side effects to drugs and personality quirks or more clinically, (god-forbid) characterological problems.
+What I was then heavily medicated for were side effects to drugs and sometimes severe emotional distress — the result of a traumatic childhood.
 In other words, I suffered on occasion, like every human being.
-And if you go by the DSM IV these quirks I had were mild—I had no full-blown case of a diagnosable disorder, but I was uncomfortable at times and my doctor wanted to help with lots and lots of medication.
-These are really issues of being human that are pathologized rather than recognized for just how ordinary they are is the realm of psychiatry.
+And yes, this sort of suffering exists on a spectrum of severity.
+Issues of being human that are pathologized rather than recognized for just how ordinary they are is the realm of psychiatry.